Last Updated on September 18, 2022 by ellen

 Dog earing cleaning wipes can be very good to keep your dog’s ears maintained.
 Some dog grooming wipes contain isopropyl alcohol or hydrogen peroxide.
 These can be very drying to your dog’s ears.

-These wipes contain witch hazel and white vinegar which are thought to be more gentle.
+These homemade dog ear wipes contain witch hazel and white vinegar which are thought to be more gentle in a homemade dog ear wash.

 If your pet has any type of existing infection, irritation, or health concerns, please speak to your veterinarian before using this.
 Home remedies work for many people.
 But, it’s important that you check with your vet before trying something new.